sergax/course-api/README.md

-# This app allow you create a new course for students 🚀
+# App allow you create a new course for students 🚀

 ## Technologies:
  - SpringBoot